SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 Code is checked for autoformatting whenever you build, but you can also run `./gradlew spotlessCheck` if you prefer.

-To auto-format your Java code from the command line, you can run `./gradlew spotlessApply`.
+To auto-format your Java and Kotlin code from the command line, you can run `./gradlew spotlessApply`.
 We recommend installing support for spotless in your IDE, and formatting whenever you save a file to make things easy.